CamilleSouvigny/CamilleSouvigny/README.md

 ## About me

-I’m a graduate computing engineer from the University of technology of Compiègne.
+I’m a graduate computing engineer from the University of technology of Compiègne (Sorbonnes University).
 I specialize in data science & AI.

 ## Symbols